 Abstract

-Recent advances in sequencing and informatics technologies have led to a deluge of sequencings.
+Recent advances in sequencing and informatics technologies have led to a deluge of sequencing data.
 This has dramatically changed our understanding of the genome and the understating of biology.
 While it is now relatively easy to sequence, extracting only meaningful reads is still a challenge.
 Here we introduce a new webserver to facilitate the filtering process.
-Three of the main features implemented in <Name> are: (1) automate updating of the latest bacteria database; (2) fast comparing the input reads to the database; (3) a simple interactive web page to further analyze the results.
+Three of the main features implemented in <Name> are: (1) automated updating of the latest bacteria database; (2) fast comparison of the input reads to the database; (3) a simple interactive web page to further analyze the results.
 Our goal is to be a one stop shop for cleaning sequencing data from contaminations.

 Introduction

 Over the past decades, the price of sequencing has been decreasing rapidly (Check Hayden 2014).
 This allowed research groups all over the world to sequence different species and doubled the size of the GenBank every few months (Benson et al. 2018).
-The data provided by those sequencing is a vital resource in biology and clarified many unknowns.
+The data provided by those sequencings is a vital resource in biology and may clarify many unknowns.

 With the increase of DNA sequencing, confounding contaminant DNA takes place as one of the main challenges.
 Instead of finding the genome of the required species, some of the reads are contaminated and originate in different species (Steinegger and Salzberg 2020).
 This contamination can have a significant effect on the later analysis including false positive SNP’s identification (Goig et al. 2020), incorrect labels on sequences in metagenomic studies (Kirstahler et al. 2018).

 The process of filtering sequencing data is a laborious process, with many steps, including downloading and maintaining databases, and understanding complicated algorithms.
-Some research laboratories began implementing their own in-house analysis pipelines, and later, different search engines emerge (Wood, Lu, and Langmead 2019).
+Some research laboratories began implementing their own in-house analysis pipelines, and later, different search engines emerged (Wood, Lu, and Langmead 2019).
 These applications require specific working environments (i.e., operating systems), computation power (multicore machines), more than basic technological skills (e.g., installation and running), and many parameters to configure.
 Other laboratories do not filter the reads and hence risk incorrect results.

 Here we present <Name> web server.
 The web server was developed to easily filter genomic reads and make it more accessible for the scientific community.
 There is no installation required and no other prerequisites are needed.
 The server automatically updates the data bases and provides a simple and interactive graphical user interface (i.e., GUI) to personalizes the user output (Figure 1).
 Visual and textual results that are ready for publication or further analysis.